McGill-iGEM2/2022-2023_NGS/meeting_minutes.md

 Questions:
 - Optical duplicates vs amplification duplicates
     - Optical duplicates not marked by `picard` because of RG error, regular duplicates are being detected and removed
-    - Optical probably not significant, they're due to instrument error.
-Not sure why they aren't removed normally
+    - Optical are due to instrument error.
+Not sure why they aren't removed normally, they're probably not significant
 - Two files produced by `fasterq-dump` -> paired-end reads, can indicate in `bwa mem` that we are inputting paired-end reads.
+Can ignore technical reads
     - May be aligned or "interleaved," will have to check the first couple lines of the fastq files to see if the reads match
-    - In cses of a third file, will have to be aligned separately on its own.
+    - In cases of a third file, will have to be aligned separately on its own.
     - ![Image instructions for bwa](images/bwa_paired_ends.png)
 - Why are we finding % of aligned reads?
     - Sanity check, making sure the data is good and we can proceed to next steps